-- 2.14 Self-closing devices on manually operated non-powered swing doors disadvantage many people who have limited upper body strength, are pushing prams or are carrying heavy objects. - 2.15 A space alongside the leading edge of a door should be provided to enable a wheelchair user to reach and grip the door handle, then open the door without releasing hold on the handle and without the footrest colliding with the return wall. - 2.16 Door furniture on manually operated non-powered doors should be easy to operate by people with limited manual dexterity, and be readily apparent against the background of the door.
+2.14 Self-closing devices on manually operated non-powered swing doors disadvantage many people who have limited upper body strength, are pushing prams or are carrying heavy objects.

+2.15 A space alongside the leading edge of a door should be provided to enable a wheelchair user to reach and grip the door handle, then open the door without releasing hold on the handle and without the footrest colliding with the return wall.

+2.16 Door furniture on manually operated non-powered doors should be easy to operate by people with limited manual dexterity, and be readily apparent against the background of the door.

-- 2.17 Manually operated non-powered entrance doors will satisfy Requirement M1 or M2 if: - (a) the opening force at the leading edge of the door is no greater than 20N; - (b) there is an unobstructed space of at least 300mm on the pull side of the door between the leading edge of the door and any return wall, unless the door is a powered entrance door (see Diagram 9); - (c) where fitted with a latch, the door opening furniture can be operated with one hand using a closed fist, e.g. a lever handle; - (d) all door opening furniture contrasts visually with the surface of the door and is not cold to the touch.
+2.17 Manually operated non-powered entrance doors will satisfy Requirement M1 or M2 if:

+- a. the opening force at the leading edge of the door is not more than 30N at the leading edge from 0° (the door in the closed position) to 30° open, and not more than 22.5N at the leading edge from 30° to 60° of the opening cycle; - b. there is an unobstructed space of at least 300mm on the pull side of the door between the leading edge of the door and any return wall, unless the door is a powered entrance door (see Diagram 9); - c. where fitted with a latch, the door opening furniture can be operated with one hand using a closed fist, e.g. a lever handle; - d. all door opening furniture contrasts visually with the surface of the door and is not cold to the touch.